 Local agencies are responsible for the base-year and forecast land use data necessary for travel demand forecasting.
-Population and employment estimates shall be based on official estimates of either the Weldon Cooper Center for Public Service of the University of Virginia, the Virginia Employment Commission (VEC), the United States Census Bureau, or other official government projections required for Federal transportation planning purposes.
+Population and employment estimates shall be based on official estimates of either the Weldon Cooper Center for Public Service of the University of Virginia, the United States Census Bureau, or other official government projections required for Federal transportation planning purposes.

 A typical Virginia travel demand model input land use data file includes the following attributes: number of households, total population, population in households, population in group quarters, number of households, school enrollment by type of school (e.g., K-12 versus university), autos per household, and employment by type (e.g., retail and non-retail).
 These data are aggregated at TAZ level.
-Figure 4.1 shows land use file format used by Richmond/Tri-Cities (RTC) model, Base 2008 Version 1.0.
+Figure 4.1 shows land use file format used by Richmond/ Tri-Cities (RTC) model, Base 2017 [40].
 The types of land use/socioeconomic data used in Virginia's travel models are discussed in the subsections that follow.